The Clear Edge

 The Executive Summary

-Consultants, coaches, and agencies in the $30K–$60K/month band quietly donate $116K+ annually by guessing at prices; installing a 5-question pricing decision tree converts anxiety into defensible fees that match delivered value.
+Consultants, coaches, and agencies in the $30K–$60K/month band quietly donate $116K+ annually by guessing at prices instead of using a 5-question pricing decision tree.

-Who this is for: Consultants, coaches, and agencies around $30K–$60K/month with strong delivery and 3–5x ROI results who still panic before proposals and anchor prices to comfort instead of structured logic.
+• Who this is for: Consultants, coaches, and agencies around $30K–$60K/month with 3–5x ROI delivery who still panic before proposals and default to comfort pricing over structured logic.

-The Pricing Guesswork Problem: Emotion-led pricing, cost-plus traps, fear-based discounts, and market-matching mediocrity leave $9,700/month and $116,400 annually uncaptured, flattening revenue even as client results, retention, and workload grow.
+• The Pricing Guesswork Problem: Emotion-led pricing, cost-plus traps, fear-based discounts, and market-matching mediocrity leave $9,700/month and $116,400 annually uncaptured while workload and client results keep climbing.

-What you’ll learn: The 5-Question Pricing Decision Tree (ROI, delivery cost, market positioning, implementation risk, final decision rule), the Value Bridge Method for presenting prices, and a three-tier negotiation framework that protects margin without discounting by default.
+• What you’ll learn: The 5-Question Pricing Decision Tree for ROI, delivery cost, market positioning, implementation risk, and a final decision rule, plus the Value Bridge Method and a three-tier negotiation framework.

-What changes if you apply it: You stop underpricing 60–70% of custom projects by 25–50%, choose the highest defensible price instead of averaging, raise effective rates above 2x cost, and turn pricing conversations from apologetic guessing into math-backed negotiations that filter in value-driven clients.
+• What changes if you apply it: You stop underpricing 60–70% of custom projects by 25–50%, pick the highest defensible price, keep effective rates above 2x cost, and turn pricing talks into math-backed negotiations.

-Time to implement: Plan 15 minutes per custom proposal to run the decision tree, 30–60 minutes to audit your last 5 projects, and 30–90 days to normalize new pricing levels and positioning in your pipeline.
+• Time to implement: Plan 15 minutes per custom proposal to run the decision tree, 30–60 minutes to audit your last 5 projects, and 30–90 days to normalize new pricing levels.

 Written by Nour Boustani for mid-five to low-six-figure consultants and agencies who want confident pricing without donating $116,000+ in revenue to undercharging each year.